Drive section

 - use Silver Creek as the lighter on-route support town that keeps the corridor reading east

-- keep the segment intentionally bounded rather than stretching it too far toward Buffalo
+- keep the segment intentionally compact rather than stretching it too far toward Buffalo

 Short-stop towns